-- UASFLA appraisal and Independent Review Certifying the submitted appraisal meets

-UASFLA standards, or

-- Waiver Valuation
+- UASFLA appraisal and Independent Review Certifying the submitted appraisal meets UASFLA standards, or - Waiver Valuation

 Once APPLICATIONS are selected to move forward with the POST-SELECTION FEDERAL REQUIREMENTS, OGALS will schedule technical assistance workshops to take selected APPLICANTS step-by-step through these requirements.
-Additional resources are also available on the LWCF Website.
-Please direct any questions about these requirements to the COMPETITIVE PROJECT OFFICER assigned to the county of the PROJECT SITE.
+Additional resources are also available at www.parks.ca.gov/lwcf.
+Please direct any questions about these requirements to the National Park Service Grants PROJECT OFFICER assigned to the county of the PROJECT SITE.